eliminmax/eambfc/README.md

 #### Planned

 * [ ] automatic testing of brainfuck source files in `test/` directory
+  * Should be done after the Makefile has been made more portable.
 * [ ] make some hard-coded values (like tape size) configurable when building `eambfc`